 British nationality law is a specialist area of law with which Danielle and her team of UK Immigration Law Solicitors are familiar and experienced.

-Whether you are seeking to register your child as a British Citizen or looking to apply for naturalisation now that you have been living in the UK for some time, Danielle’s team will be very happy to assist.
+Whether you are seeking to register your child as a British Citizen, or looking to apply for naturalisation as an adult, now that you have been living in the UK for some time, Danielle’s team will be very happy to assist with your case.

 Our team of immigration solicitors are also very happy to assist with any applications to register yourself or your child as a British Citizen.
 The law in this area is complex and if you would like to find out more regarding registering yourself or your child as a British Citizen, please get in touch on 020 7267 4133.

 What does it mean to acquire British citizenship by descent?